-There are an estimated 1 million lesbian, gay, bisexual and transgender veterans in the United States, and these veterans can face increased health risks and unique challenges in accessing quality health care.
-Many of these veterans may receive care at the Department of Veterans Affairs, but others may be unaware of what services are available or have concerns about discrimination.
-The VA is working to be a national leader in health care for LGBT veterans and wants to assure that high-quality care is provided in a sensitive, respectful environment at all VA health care sites nationwide.
+There are an estimated 1 million veterans who identify as lesbian, gay, bisexual, transgender and queer, and these veterans can face increased health risks and unique challenges in accessing quality health care.
+Many of these veterans receive care at the Department of Veterans Affairs, but others may be unaware of what services are available or have concerns about discrimination.
+The VA is working to be a national leader in health care for LGBTQ+ veterans and wants to assure that high-quality care is provided in a sensitive, respectful environment at all VA health care sites nationwide.

-The VA’s policy is—all veterans deserve respect and dignity.
+The VA’s policy is that all veterans deserve respect and dignity.
 VA has a nondiscrimination patient care policy that includes sexual orientation and gender identity and expression.
 Specifically, it is the policy of VHA “…that staff provide clinically appropriate, comprehensive, veteran-centered care with respect and dignity to enrolled or otherwise eligible transgender and intersex veterans, including but not limited to hormonal therapy, mental health care, preoperative evaluation and medically necessary post-operative and long-term care following gender confirming /affirming surgery.
-It is VHA policy that veterans must be addressed based upon their self-identified gender identity… ” (VHA Directive 1341, p.
-3)
+It is VHA policy that veterans must be addressed based upon their self-identified gender identity… ” (VHA Directive 1341(2), May 23, 2018)

-What services does VA provide for LGBT veterans?
+What services does VA provide for LGBTQ+ veterans?

-Each VA facility is required to have an LGBT coordinator who can connect veterans with culturally competent providers, educate staff about where gaps in knowledge/training exist and to help create a more welcoming environment.
-(VHA Directive 1341, May 23, 2018)
+Each VA facility is required to have an LGBTQ+ coordinator who can connect veterans with culturally competent providers, educate staff about where gaps in knowledge/training exist and to help create a more welcoming environment.
+(VHA Directive 1341(2), May 23, 2018)

 The VA is authorized to provide:

 - Hormone treatment

 - Substance use/alcohol treatment